mF2C/mF2C/agent/docs/agent.md

     - run `sudo usermod -aG docker your-user` and replace `your-user` with your unix user.
 More info [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script).
     - reboot the system to apply changes and try to install again.
     - another way is to execute the `install.sh` or `docker-compose` with **root** privileges.

+- **Validation email not received**: Some email servers filter the validation email as spam or even block the message.
+    - normally it takes from 1 to 3 minutes to receive the email.
+    - `Gmail` domain has been tested and works most of the time.